-Students have a choice between two tracks within which to develop an upper-division specialization.
-Both tracks require a set of specific courses and selected electives totaling 30 credits.
+Students have a choice between two pathways within which to develop an upper-division specialization.
+Both pathways require a set of specific courses and selected electives totaling 30 credits.
 Some electives, however, may require additional prerequisite courses and credits.

-This track focuses on the biological/physical and natural science aspects of resource management.
+This pathway focuses on the biophysical and natural science aspects of resource management.
 Course requirements include:

 For information on a Bachelor Degree Program Sheet, go to www.manoa.hawaii.edu/ovcaa/programsheets/.

-This track emphasizes the social sciences and business/public management skills.
-Course requirements include:
+This pathway emphasizes the social sciences and business/public management skills.
+Requirements include courses in:

 Options for Meeting UH Manoa Hawaiian/Second Language Requirement